A general framework for Vecchia approximations of Gaussian processes: Inference and computations

 Thus, for these configurations, the likelihood $\adens(\bz_o)$ (integrated over $\by$) can be evaluated quickly for any given value of the parameters $\bftheta$ and $\tau^2$, which enables likelihood-based parameter inference even for very large datasets.
-Our framework is agnostic with respect to the inferential paradigm: Frequentist inference can be carried out by finding the parameter values that maximize $\adens(\bz_o)$, and Bayesian inference might consist of a Metropolis-Hastings sampler constructed using $\adens(\bz_o)$ to sample from the parameter posterior for a given prior.
+Our framework is agnostic with respect to the inferential paradigm, allowing both frequentist and Bayesian inference.
+Frequentist inference can be carried out by finding the parameter values that maximize $\adens(\bz_o)$.
+Appendix \ref{sec:clcomp} details a simulation in which we compared SGV to the exact likelihood and two composite likelihood methods on estimating a spatial range parameter.
+We found that SGV gave very similar parameter estimates to the exact maximum likelihood estimates.
+Appendix \ref{sec:bayesian} demonstrates how the SGV likelihood can be used to conduct Bayesian inference.
+This example considered both numerically integrated posteriors and a Metropolis-Hastings algorithm, based on which we obtained the posterior predictive distribution of $y(\cdot)$ at unobserved locations.

 No matter the inferential paradigm, our models can be viewed as approximations of GP models, or as valid probability models in their own right (see \eqref{eq:densproduct}).
 All our inference is exact from the latter perspective.
 The error due to the Vecchia approximation itself disappears for large $m=n-1$, and it is examined numerically for smaller $m$ in Section \ref{sec:numerical}.